franklingithub/datasciencerepo/README.md

 #DrawingFlowersUsingMathematics
 I have created different flowers using complete mathematics including the use of sin, cos functions as well.
+I have used ggplot to create visuals.